philzook58/datalog-book/src/lattices.md

 If a computer system can know it's ok to do these things are still get the same results, significant oppurtunities for optimization present themselves.
 One becomes free for example to perform operations in a distributed way and combne them back together in whatever order or duplication the results arrive in.

 Lattices often have the feel of some bound getting tighter, information being gained, or a structure becoming more defined.

+Lattices can be seen as an online form of aggregates.
+The lattice properties allow the to be computer at the same time as the relations themselves rather than in a subsequent strata.
+Sometimes this is called recursive aggregates.
+Try figuring out how to do `sum` as a lattice though.
+It's tough.

 Examples include:
     - integers combined under maximum